-The social-personality program is devoted to training graduate students for careers in research and teaching.
-The program faculty and several affiliates conduct research and provide intensive training in six core areas of the field:
+The Social-personality program is devoted to training graduate students for careers in research and teaching.
+The program faculty and several affiliates conduct research and provide intensive training in six areas of specialty.

 - Self, identity, and culture

 - Social cognition

 - Power, hierarchy, & social class